Falling Walls Lab New Zealand Jury

 CEO German-New Zealand Chamber of Commerce Inc

-After working in Germany within the Fashion & Pharmaceutical Industry and in Santo Domingo Monique returned to New Zealand in 1993 to assist in growing The German-New Zealand Chamber of Commerce Inc. The German-New Zealand Chamber of Commerce Inc (GNZCC) is uniquely positioned to help both New Zealand and German businesses and individuals through an increasingly competitive global market environment.
-Partially funded by the German Ministry of Economics, the GNZCC provides practical research, education and networking opportunities to members and customers in both countries and is part of the German Chamber network spread over 92 countries and 140 offices worldwide.
+After working in Germany, within the Fashion & Pharmaceutical Industry, and in Santo Domingo, Monique returned to New Zealand in 1993 to assist in growing the German-New Zealand Chamber of Commerce Inc. (GNZCC) The German Chamber is uniquely positioned to help both New Zealand and German businesses and individuals through an increasingly competitive global market environment.
+Partially funded by the German Federal Ministry of Economics, the GNZCC provides practical research, education and networking opportunities to members and customers in both countries and is part of the German Chamber network spread over 92 countries and 140 offices worldwide.

 Jury assessment of presentations

 The Jury will assess the presentations based on the following criteria:

 - Breakthrough factor – Does the project have originality and potential for innovation?

 - Relevance/Scope of impact – How relevant is the idea for the discipline and beyond, and what is the likely impact?

 - Structure/Performance: Is the presentation well structured, how convincing was the presentation?